mkader/ML.NET/ModelBuilder.md

 * ML.NET is an open-source, cross-platform ML framework for .NET.

 * 2 Steps to build models by using Model Builder - 1.training and 2. consumption.
-* Training
+  1. Training
       1. Training is the process of applying algorithms to historical data to create a model that captures underlying patterns.
 Use the model to make predictions on new data.
       1. Model Builder uses automated ML (AutoML) to find the best model for your data.
           1. AutoML automates the process of applying ML to data.
           1. Run an AutoML experiment on a dataset to iterate over different data transformations, ML algorithms, and settings, and then select the best model.
       1. The model training process consists of the following steps:
-      1. Choose a scenario: What problem are you trying to solve?
-The scenario that you choose depends on your data and what you're trying to predict.
+          1. Choose a scenario: Problem trying to solve?
+Choose depends on your data and trying to predict.
-      1. Choose an environment: Where do you want to train your model?
-Depending on available compute resources, cost, privacy requirements, and other factors, you might choose to train models locally on your computer or in the cloud.
+          1. Choose an environment: Train your model locally or cloud?
+Depending on available compute resources, cost, privacy requirements, and other factors
-      1. Load your data: Load the dataset to use for training.
-Define the columns that you want to predict, and then choose the columns that you want to use as inputs for your prediction.
+          2. Load your data: Use for training.
+Define the columns to predict and then choose the columns to use as inputs for prediction.
           1. Train your model: Let AutoML choose the best algorithm for your dataset based on the scenario you've chosen.
           1. Evaluate your model: Use metrics to evaluate how well your model performs and makes predictions on new data.

-* Consumption
-  1. Consumption is the process of using a trained ML model to make predictions on new and previously unseen data.
+  1. Consumption - is the process of using a trained ML model to make predictions on new and previously unseen data.
-  2. With Model Builder, you can consume ML models from new and existing .NET projects.

 * ML.NET-based ML models are serialized and saved to a file.
-The model file can then be loaded into any .NET application and used to make predictions through ML.NET APIs.
-These application types include:
+It can then be loaded into any .NET application and used to make predictions through ML.NET APIs.
-  1. ASP.NET Core Web API
-  1. Azure Functions
-  1. Blazor
-  1. Windows Presentation Foundation (WPF) or Windows Forms (WinForms)
+  1. .NET Applications: ASP.NET Core Web API, Azure Functions, Blazor,  Windows Presentation Foundation (WPF) or Windows Forms (WinForms), Console, Class library
-  1. Console
-  1. Class library

 ## Choose your scenario and prepare data